heroku-examples/heroku-tdx25-minihack-instructions/README.md

 3. **Linking the Heroku application with your Org**

-    We have predeployed the action code to Heroku for you, however if you want to review it you can do so [here](https://github.com/heroku-examples/heroku-tdx25-minihack-code).

-    The action code uses Heroku AppLink to seamlessly access customer and car data within the org, as well as several external services.
+    The action code uses **Heroku AppLink** to seamlessly access customer and car data within the org, as well as several external internet services.
 Run the following command to link the Heroku appc containing several actions with your org:

     ```
     heroku salesforce:import api-docs.yaml --org-name my-org-yourname --app tdx25-minihack-actions --client-name ActionsService